0

 03/17/2025

-With studies showing that many women start experiencing perimenopause symptoms as early as their thirties, we took a look at some of the research into perimenopause, and why it can be so debilitating for so many women...
+With studies showing that many women start experiencing perimenopause changes as early as their thirties, we took a look at some of the research into perimenopause, and why it can be so significant for so many women...

 Perimenopause, the transitional phase before menopause, brings significant hormonal and reproductive changes that impact both physical and emotional health.
-Around 90% of women seek medical advice for menopausal symptoms, with hot flashes being the most well-known.
-While most women experience them for 1-2 years, about one-third have moderate to severe hot flashes, and some may deal with them for a decade or longer.
+According to research published in the Journal of Women's Health, around 90% of women seek medical advice for menopausal changes, with hot flashes being the most well-known.
+While most women experience them for 1–2 years, about one-third have moderate to severe hot flashes, and some may notice them for a decade or longer.

-Sleep disturbances become more common, influenced both by hormonal shifts and aging.
-Mood disorders, including anxiety and depression, rise sharply in the later stages of perimenopause, particularly as menstrual cycles become more irregular.
-These symptoms often interact—women with depression frequently report worse hot flashes and disrupted sleep.
+Sleep disturbances become more common during this transition, influenced both by hormonal shifts and the natural process of aging.
+Many women also notice changes in mood and emotional well-being during the later stages of perimenopause, particularly as menstrual cycles become more irregular.
+These experiences often interact — women who notice low mood frequently report more disruptive hot flashes and disrupted sleep as well.

 View the study: https://www.liebertpub.com/doi/abs/10.1089/jwh.2015.5556